-Dividend income from investments is recognized when a shareholder's right to receive payment has been established provided that it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
+Dividend income from investments is recognized when a shareholder's right to receive payment has been established provided that it is probable that the economic benefits will flow to the Company and its subsidiaries and the amount of income can be measured reliably.

-Interest income from a financial asset is recognized when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
+Interest income from a financial asset is recognized when it is probable that the economic benefits will flow to the Company and its subsidiaries and the amount of income can be measured reliably.
 Interest income is accrued on a time basis by reference to the principal outstanding and at the applicable effective interest rate.